 We sought help before we even adopted her (our agency required us to find a trained trauma/attachment therapist).
 We didn’t expect behaviors from her because her orphanage wrote in the paperwork that she was not violent/was not aggressive.
 When she started acting out (violently attacking me for 4-12 hours daily), we called our attachment/trauma therapist within a week and started therapy as soon as the therapist had an opening.

 She had physical, occupational, and speech therapies.
 The occupational therapy was done with a practitioner who understood the effects of developmental trauma.
 She had two psychiatrists.
 We tried a variety of meds.
-We also had five social workers working with our family; two of them on a weekly basis.
+We also had five social workers working with our family; two of them every week.
 Additionally, we hired someone to come in one day/week to help with our children—to make sure some of their needs were being met.

 Were you adopting for the wrong reasons, and that’s why it didn’t work?
 Were you seeking to gratify your own need to be loved, rather than to love and care for an innocent child?